 Linda Parker, Director of Financial Aid.
 B.S.
-1984, State University of New York at Albany Aaron R. Ray, Assistant Dean of Admissions, B.A.
+1984, State University of New York at Albany Aaron R. Ray, Assistant Dean of Admissions/Coordinator of Multicultural Recruitment, B.A.
 2010, Union College

-Lilia M. Tiemann, Coordinator Admissions and Event Planning, A.A.S.
+Lilia M. Tiemann, Coordinator of Admissions Campus Events, A.A.S.
 1986, Maria College Meredith A. Tower, Assistant Director, Financial Aid.
 B.A.
 1997, State University of New York at Oswego; M.A.
 1999, State University of New York at Albany